Kevin McCormack (radio personality): Education and career

 Involved in Catholic education for over 30 years throughout the New York metropolitan area, McCormack served as the principal of Xaverian High School in Brooklyn until May 2022 and as an adjunct instructor of theology at Molloy College.

 In May 2022, it was announced that McCormack would take over as the superintendent of schools for the Diocese of Brooklyn following the retirement of Thomas Chadzutko.

-He was ordained a Deacon in 2002 by William Muphy (Bishop of Rockville Centre).
+He was ordained a Deacon in 2002 by William Murphy (Bishop of Rockville Centre).